-A moratorium is a six week period of debt relief during which creditors cannot take any action against you for debts you owe them.
+A moratorium is a period of debt relief during which creditors cannot take any action against you for debts you owe them.
 If you are thinking of applying for bankruptcy, a trust deed or Debt Arrangement Scheme (DAS) and require more time to think things over, but are concerned about what your creditors could do in the meantime, you could request a moratorium.

 How can I apply?